dirklach/frontend-framework-dirk-lach/README.md

 # General

+## General › Class Naming
+- I use BEM.

+## General › Nesting (SCSS)
+- For readability reasons I avoid nesting my code as soon as I leave a specific part or element.
+- I use nested code only for pseudo classes, pseudo elements, and media queries.

 ## General › File Structure
 - Import the foundations with the help of @use (if needed)
 - Divide every component or nested element in a file with a bold divider